-A great majority of survey participants found that the PLOs are met.
+The mapping for both Program Learning Outcomes (PLOs) is provided in Appendix A. Based on the undergraduate students and alumni survey (Appendix BandC), a great majority of participants found the PLOs are met.
 They are satisfied with their overall experience in BComp degree programs and with overall quality of teaching in CIS courses.

 In response to questions on the main strength of the BCH.CS programs, representative alumni feedback include: